Etale Steenrod operations and the Artin-Tate pairing: A Wu Theorem for e tale cohomology

 The map \eqref{correspondences} can be interpreted as a ``pushforward'' in the following way.
 The projection morphisms $\pr_1, \pr_2 \co X \times X \rightarrow X$ induce maps $\pr_1^*, \pr_2^* \colon H^*_{\et}(X) \rightarrow H^*_{\et}(X \times X)$.
 From this we get a pullback map

 Therefore, we get a dual map in the opposite direction

 Each of these groups is canonically self-dual via Poincar\'{e} duality, so we can identify this with a map

 Note that this map \emph{increases the total degree} by 1.
-It is a straightforward exercise in unwrapping the definitions to see that this map is the same as \eqref{correspondences}, once one makes the appropriate identifications.
+It is a straightforward exercise in unraveling the definitions to see that this map is the same as \eqref{correspondences}, once one makes the appropriate identifications.

 Let $(p_1')_*$ and $(p_2')_*$ denote the ``pushforward'' maps

 which are dual to the obvious ``pullbacks''

 \begin{remark} The maps $(p_i')^*$ and $(p_i')_*$ are \emph{not} induced by maps of varieties; indeed $H^*_{\et}(X) \otimes H^*_{\et}(X)$ is not the cohomology of a variety over $\F_q$.
 However, $H^*_{\et}(X) \otimes H^*_{\et}(X)$ \emph{is} the cohomology of the pro-space $\Et(X) \times \Et(X) $.
 This means, for instance, that it is equipped with a natural cup product, which is just the tensor product of the cup products on $H^*_{\et}(X)$.
 Now, $(p_i')^*$ and $(p_i')_*$ \emph{are} induced by maps of pro-spaces, namely the obvious projection maps